gentoo-mirror/SarahMiaOverlay/README.md

 Another option is installing budgie-meta.
 This is a meta package that contains budgie-desktop and screensaver as required, but also includes budgie-desktop-view, budgie-control-center and budgie-extras.

 	emerge --ask --verbose budgie-meta

+When going for ~ keywords you may need to unmask most packages.
+But it is the latest version.

 **3) Personalize Budgie Destop with extra applets and applications**